simongibbons/tango_django/README.md

 *  Completed Chapter 7 + Exercises
   * I've improved on the example code to always reuturn a HttpRedirect when responding to a POST request.
+* Completed Chapter 8 (Exercises still to do)
+  * I've extended the system so that if you attempt to view a restricted page and are forced to login when you login you are then redirected to the page that you originally requested.